 \section{Total background}

 In this Section, we present what we call the total background, i.e the sum of GW signals from all the sources all over the Universe, independently of the detectors.

-On Fig.~\ref{BBH}, \ref{BHNS} and \ref{BNS}, we present for each type of binaries (BBH, BNS, and BHNS), the contribution to the GW energy density $\Omega_{gw}(f)$ of the different formation channels.
+In Fig.~\ref{BBH}, \ref{BHNS} and \ref{BNS}, we present the contribution to the GW energy density $\Omega_{gw}(f)$ of the different formation channels, for each type of binaries (BBH, BNS, and BHNS).
 In particular, for the dynamical channel we distinguish between exchanged (\textit{Exch}) and original (\textit{Orig}) binaries.
 The relative fraction between exchanged and original binaries comes directly from the N-body simulations and depends on, e.g., the metallicity \cite{dicarlo2020b}.
 In order to highlight the impact of the eccentricity, we show the case of circular orbits ($e=0$) for comparison.
 Fig.~\ref{tot} shows the contribution of the different types of binaries and their sum.
-Here we assume that dynamical binaries represent half of the population, i.e $f_{Dyn}=0.5$.
+Here, we assume that dynamical binaries represent half of the population, i.e $f_{Dyn}=0.5$.

-In all the plots, the dotted lines indicate the projected sensitivities, the so-called Power Integrated (PI) curves as defined in \cite{Thrane_2013}, for the space antenna LISA and for different terrestrial detector networks: \begin{itemize} \item HLV: Advanced LIGO Hanford (H) and Livingston (L, \cite{aLIGO}), and Advanced Virgo (V, \cite{adVirgo}) at design sensitivity. \item HLVIK: HLV with in addition LIGO India (I, \cite{Indigo}), whose sensitivity will be similar to the two LIGO detectors, and the Japanese detector Kagra (K, \cite{Kagra}), also at design sensitivity. \end{itemize} For comparison, we also show the 3G designed power integrated curves of Einstein Telescope (ET\cite{ET}) and ET+2CE by adding two Cosmic Explorers (CE\cite{CE}).
+In all the plots, the dotted lines indicate the projected sensitivities, the so-called power integrated (PI) curves as defined in \cite{Thrane_2013}, for the space antenna LISA and for different terrestrial detector networks: \begin{itemize} \item HLV: Advanced LIGO Hanford (H) and Livingston (L, \cite{aLIGO}), and Advanced Virgo (V, \cite{adVirgo}) at design sensitivity. \item HLVIK: HLV with in addition LIGO India (I, \cite{Indigo}), whose sensitivity will be similar to the two LIGO detectors, and the Japanese detector Kagra (K, \cite{Kagra}), also at design sensitivity. \end{itemize} For comparison, we also show the 3G designed power integrated curves of Einstein Telescope (ET\cite{ET}) and ET+2CE by adding two Cosmic Explorers (CE\cite{CE}).
 A power-law stochastic background that is tangent to a PI curve is detectable with a signal-to-noise-ratio of 2.
 For LISA, we assume an effective integration time of 5 years (corresponding to the 10 years mission with a duty cycle of about 50\%) and for terrestrial detectors we assume an effective integration time of 1 year following \cite{1710.05837}.
 The error bands shown in Figure~\ref{tot} (lower panel) represent the uncertainty of about a factor of two computed by combining the top and upper quartiles of the star formation rate $SFR(z)$ and the metallicity-redshift relation function described in the catalog section.